alejandrosantanabonilla/pysoftk/test2/README.md

 # Test-suite

-This folder contains the PySoftK unit-test suite.
+This folder contains the PySoftK unit-test suite for Htp Tools.
 It is written to be used in combination with the pytest library, which is required and installed in the setup.py file.